Lung Cancer: Overview

 Lung cancer is divided into 2 main types:

 - Non-small cell lung cancer.
-Most cases of lung cancer are called non-small cell.
-There are a few different types of non-small cell lung cancer.
-These include squamous cell carcinoma, adenocarcinoma, and large cell carcinoma.
+Most lung cancers are non-small cell.
+They're named for how cancer cells look under a microscope.
+There are a few different types, such as squamous cell carcinoma, adenocarcinoma, and large cell carcinoma.

 - Small cell lung cancer.
 Small cell lung cancer is less common than non-small cell lung cancer.
 Small cell cancer is sometimes called oat cell cancer.
-The cells are shaped like oats when looked at under a microscope.
+This is because the cancer cells are shaped like oats when looked at under a microscope.
 This type of lung cancer may grow and spread faster than non-small cell cancer.

 Who is at risk for lung cancer?